 Amy Jones, who formerly worked in digital production for People for the Ethical Treatment of Animals (PETA), and Paul Healey, who worked as a Corporate Projects Coordinator for PETA, received a multi-year joint grant to curate digital free-to-use images of animals with the aim of raising awareness about their plight.
-Their project is called Moving Animals and has an accompanying website and Instagram.
-They currently have photos from Sri Lanka and India and they continue to travel across various countries.
-They write:
+Their project, Moving Animals, contains a huge number of photos from their travels in various countries.

-Since launching Moving Animals in June 2018, Amy and Paul’s work has been featured in over 150 different media outlets globally, including The Guardian, The Independent and Channel News Asia.
+Since launching Moving Animals in June 2018, Amy and Paul’s work has been featured in over 150 different media outlets globally, including The Guardian, The Independent (UK), and Channel News Asia.
 On social media they have been seen by over fifteen million individuals.
-Their work has also been used for various campaigns including one from PETA to spread awareness of the wildlife tourism trade, and the Animals For Asia coalition to appeal to the Cambodian government to implement animal welfare laws across the country.
+Their work has also been used for various campaigns, including one from PETA to spread awareness of the wildlife tourism trade, and the Animals For Asia coalition to appeal to the Cambodian government to implement animal welfare laws across the country.
 The complete collection of their photographs is available at movinganimals.org, and you can read an interview with them here.